 Application of qualitative studies to educational research, nature of qualitative research, rationale and applications of qualitative research methods, and the integration of qualitative and quantitative research methods.
 This course is designed to enable a student to prepare a prospectus for a qualitative research project.
-Three hours.
-Prerequisite: Ed 891 and Ed 892.
+Summer only, even-numbered years, three hours.
+Prerequisite: Ed 892.